2017 State of Inbound

 How much time does your sales team spend performing data entry or other manual tasks?

 While advances in tech have produced new tools to improve sales results, reps are wasting a lot of time on activities that don't lead directly to new deals.
 Our sales data shows 57% of respondents spend up to an hour per day on data entry.
 Others indicated they need a lead scoring system to ensure they only work accounts likely to convert.
-Consumer buying habits are quickly evolving, and sales teams can only succeed by having the right processes, technologies, and trainings.
+Consumer buying habits are quickly evolving, and sales teams can only succeed by having the right processes, technologies, and training.